 Regular brushing is ‘a must’

-By regularly brushing your French bulldog’s coat, you’ll not only remove the dead hair but also dander, dirt, and many other allergens.
-Brushing is also important because it improves the dog’s skin and transfers the natural oils through the fur.
+By regularly brushing your French bulldog’s coat, you’ll not only remove dead hair but also dander, dirt, and many other allergens.
+Brushing is also important because it improves the dog’s skin and transfers natural oils through the fur.

 Allergies in French bulldogs can also be triggered by inappropriate dog shampoo.
 Using human and baby shampoos is strictly forbidden because dogs have different pH skin levels.
 My advice is to search for a shampoo that is free of parabens and excessive perfumes.
 For example, olive oil, aloe vera, oatmeal, and coconut oil are some of the best ingredients to search on the label.

 If you’ve already tried more than 3 or 4 dog food brands, then your dog’s digestive system might require eating a raw diet.
-Raw diet for French bulldogs includes feeding your pooch with raw meat, fresh or boiled veggies, and fresh fruits.
+A raw diet for French bulldogs includes feeding your pooch with raw meat, fresh or boiled veggies, and fresh fruits.
 The good side of this diet is the ability to tailor the ingredients according to your pet’s needs.
 If your dog isn’t allergic to eggs, you can add a raw egg to his meal because it promotes a healthy coat and skin.

 Another ingredient I love to add to my Frenchie’s meal is yogurt.
 A few spoons of yogurt on top of the bowl will add healthy probiotics to his digestive system.
 Of course, this is desirable only in case your pet doesn’t show intolerance to dairy products.
 Be careful when buying meat for your Frenchie because it needs to be fresh and bought only at trusted butchers.